Nineteen Eighty-Four (British TV programme): Reaction

-The play provoked something of an upset.
-There were complaints about the "horrific" content (particularly the Room 101 scene where Smith is threatened with torture by rats) and the "subversive" nature of the play.
-Most were worried by the depiction of a totalitarian regime controlling the population's freedom of thought.
+The play provoked something of an upset to a fledgling television audience.
+There were complaints about the "horrific" content (particularly the Room 101 scene where Smith is threatened with torture by rats for daring to rebel) and the "subversive" nature of the play.
+Most were worried by the depiction of a totalitarian regime controlling the population's freedom of thought with Big Brother looking directly into the camera.
 There was also a report in the Daily Express newspaper of 42-year-old Beryl Merfin of Herne Bay collapsing and dying as she watched the production, under the headline "Wife dies as she watches", allegedly from the shock of what she had seen.
 An anonymous reviewer in The Times wrote: "Inevitably, in a dramatic presentation of the book much of the irony is lost; and the weakness of this television version was that concentrating on the action it reduced the ideological explanation so drastically that it robbed the story of at least half its power".
 It was a "pictorial simplification" of "Orwell's vision".
 The writer, however, admired the performances of Cushing, Mitchell and Morell.
 The Manchester Guardian reviewer defended the BBC for screening the drama, while The Daily Worker, a communist newspaper, described it as a "Tory guttersnipe’s view of socialism".

-Political reaction was divided, with several early day motions and amendments tabled in the Parliament.
+Political reaction was divided, with several early day motions and amendments tabled in Parliament.
 One motion, signed by five MPs, deplored "the tendency, evident in recent British Broadcasting Corporation television programmes, notably on Sunday evenings, to pander to sexual and sadistic tastes".
 An amendment was tabled which sought to make the motion now deplore "the tendency of honourable members to attack the courage and enterprise of the British Broadcasting Corporation in presenting plays and programmes capable of appreciation by adult minds, on Sunday evenings and other occasions."
 It was signed by five MPs.
 Another amendment added "but is thankful that the freedom of the individual still permits viewers to switch off and, due to the foresight of her Majesty's Government, will soon permit a switch-over to be made to more appropriate programmes."
-A second motion signed by six MPs, applauded "the sincere attempts of the BBC. to bring home to the British people the logical and soul-destroying consequences of the surrender of their freedom" and calling attention to the fact that "many of the inhuman practices depicted in the play Nineteen Eighty-Four are already in common use under totalitarian régimes.", Even the Queen and Prince Philip made it known that they had watched and enjoyed the play.
+A second motion signed by six MPs, applauded "the sincere attempts of the BBC. to bring home to the British people the logical and soul-destroying consequences of the surrender of their freedom" and calling attention to the fact that "many of the inhuman practices depicted in the play Nineteen Eighty-Four are already in common use under totalitarian régimes."
+Even the Queen and Prince Philip made it known that they had watched and enjoyed the play.

-Amidst objections the BBC went ahead with a complete live restaging on Thursday 16 December, although the decision went to the Board of Governors, which narrowly voted in favour of the second performance.
+Amidst objections the BBC went ahead with a complete live restaging on Thursday 16 December.
 This was introduced live on camera by Head of Drama Michael Barry, who had already appeared on the topical news programme Panorama on 15 December to defend the production.
 The seven million viewers who watched the Thursday performance was the largest television audience in the UK since the Coronation the previous year.